 Republic Day Parade 2020: 22 including Telangana's tableau short-listed

-New Delhi, Jan 03: The Ministry of Defence on Wednesday announced that it has selected 22 tableau out of 56 proposals for the Republic Day parade 2020 on January 26.
-The selected tableau will feature 16 states and union territories and six central ministries.
+New Delhi, Jan 03: The Ministry of Defence on Wednesday announced that it has selected 22 tableaux out of 56 proposals for the Republic Day parade 2020 on January 26.
+The selected tableaux will feature 16 states and union territories and six central ministries.

 The Ministry had received 32 tableau proposals from states and union territories and 24 from central ministries and departments.